Continuous Tone-Coded Squelch System: Digital-Coded Squelch

 CTCSS is an analog system.
 A later Digital-Coded Squelch (DCS) system was developed by Motorola under the trademarked name Digital Private Line (DPL).
 General Electric responded with the same system under the name of Digital Channel Guard (DCG).
 The generic name is CDCSS (Continuous Digital-Coded Squelch System).
-The use of digital squelch on a channel that has existing tone squelch users precludes the use of the 131.8 and 136.5 Hz tones as the digital bit rate is 134.4 bits per second and the decoders set to those two tones will sense an intermittent signal (referred to in the two-way radio field as "falsing" the decoder).
+The use of digital squelch on a channel that has existing tone squelch users frequently precludes the use of the 131.8 and 136.5 Hz tones as the digital bit rate is 134.4 bits per second and the decoders set to those two tones will sense an intermittent signal (referred to in the two-way radio field as "falsing" the decoder).

 List of tones

 CTCSS tones are standardized by the EIA/TIA.
 The full list of the tones can be found in their original standard RS-220A, and the most recent EIA/TIA-603-E; the CTCSS tones also may be listed in manufacturers instruction, maintenance or operational manuals.
 Some systems use non-standard tones.
 The NATO Military radios use 150.0 Hz, and this can be found in the user manuals for the radios.
 Some areas do not use certain tones.
 For example, the tone of 100.0 Hz is avoided in the United Kingdom since this is twice the UK mains power line frequency; an inadequately smoothed power supply may cause unwanted squelch opening (this is true in many other areas that use 50 Hz power).
 Tones typically come from one of three series as listed below along with the two character PL code used by Motorola to identify tones.
 The most common set of supported tones is a set of 39 tones including all tones with Motorola PL codes, except for the tones 8Z, 9Z, and 0Z (zero-Z).
 The lowest series has adjacent tones that are roughly in the harmonic ratio of 20.05 to 1 (≈1.035265), while the other two series have adjacent tones roughly in the ratio of 100.015 to 1 (≈1.035142).
 An example technical description can be found in a Philips technical information sheet about their CTCSS products.